 Amelia Rutledge earned her PhD from Yale University in Medieval Studies with a primary focus on Old French romance, and secondary studies in pre-Scholastic theology and Old Icelandic literature.
 Teaching interests include medieval literature (especially Arthurian legend) and intellectual history, science fiction, fantasy, literature and the arts, especially opera, and children's literature.
 She has published articles on the science fiction of Olaf Stapledon, on the figure of Merlin, on philosophy in the works of Italo Calvino, and on the use of Darwin in late nineteenth-century music criticism to discredit the theories of Richard Wagner.
 Current research centers on children's literature and on contemporary fantasy.
-She has published an article on McKinley's Deerskin and, most recently, articles on the construction of masculinities in two contemporary novel sequences based on Arthurian legend, and on configurations of nurture in Philip Pullman's trilogy His Dark Materials.
-She is currently working on a study of elements of Pauline theology in J. R. R. Tolkein's legendarium.
+She has published articles about McKinley's Deerskin and, others focusing on the construction of masculinities in two contemporary novel sequences based on Arthurian legend, and on configurations of nurture in Philip Pullman's trilogy His Dark Materials.
+Her most recent publication is a study of elements of Pauline theology in J. R. R. Tolkien's legendarium.

 "'Justice Is Not Healing': J. R. R. Tolkien’s Pauline Constructs in ’Finwë and Míriel.'"
 Tolkien Studies 9.1 (2012): 59–74.

 "The Flowers of Love, Death, and Redemption: Wagnerian Motifs in Oscar Wilde's 'The Fisherman and His Soul' and 'The Nightingale and the Rose.'"
 The Oscholars: An Electronic Journal for the Exchange of Information on Current Research, Publications and Productions concerning Oscar Wilde and His Worlds (2009).
 Special "Fairy Tales" issue.